lsst-sitcom/sitcomtn-145/index.rst

 Extract dominant frequencies from sound waves in video associated with vibrations on Top-End Assembly II
 --------------------------------------------------------------------------------------------------------

-In this analyses we wanted to analyze the dominant frequencies for all three videos separatelly.
-For all of the sygnals we plot the spectrograms, FFT and the PSD.
+In these analyses we wanted to explore the dominant frequencies for all three videos separately.
+For every signal we plot the spectrograms, Fast Fourier Transform (FFT) and the Power Spectral Density (PSD).
 None of the results are conclusive.
-Analyses are reepeated on the denoised sygnals but the results stay inconclusive.
+Analyses are repeated on the denoised signals but the results stay inconclusive.
 Here we will show the results of the original audio signals.

 Results for analysis SITCOM-1397